 Problem statement 1: Morningstar has over 60 products and they are all distributed across the organization, globally.
 Designers and developers faced many challenges of maintaining the design and code standard.
 Deadlines and roadmaps took over so the goal would be to make the components look as similar to other products as possible.
 There were central design specifications in form of PDFs but were not accessible to everyone.
 Or the specifications would be outdated.
 So the organizational products would have permutations of buttons, navigation, menus, etc. This disrupted branding and the user experience (UX) for Morningstar.

 Every time a new product was launched, so were the components.
 They were being rebuilt over and over again.
 If you factor in the salary of developers and designers, and tie it into the time spent on building these same components, it would turn out to be hundreds and thousands of dollars.
 This would turn out to be very costly for the organization.

-Problem statement 2: To solve the problem stated above, developers and designers teamed up part-time to built a central library.
+Problem statement 2: To solve the problem stated above, developers and designers teamed up part-time to build a central library.
 So anyone could consume this library (our version of Twitter Bootstrap) and would meet the design standard.
-It was not perfect, but it was a progress in the right direction.
+It was not perfect, but it was progress in the right direction.